fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

 The function is a so-called [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
-That means it is a function that returns a boolean <i>and</i> has a <i>type predicate</i> as the return type.
+That means it is a function that returns a boolean *and* has a *type predicate* as the return type.
 In our case, the type predicate is:

 ```js
 text is string